andrew/ultimate-awesome/README.md

 - [free-python-resources](https://github.com/getvmio/free-python-resources) - Python Free Resources | This repo collects 177 of free resources for Python. 🐍 Slither into the world of Python with our Python Playground repository!
 Discover the best free Python courses and resources to master this versatile language.
 Whether you're a beginner or looking to level up your skill.
 - [resources](https://github.com/giorgenes/resources) - A curated list of resources collected in my 20+ years of experience as a software engineer and indiehacker.
 - [good-to-read](https://github.com/git-hulk/good-to-read) - The Awesome Article I Have Read.
+- [awesome-mcp-servers](https://github.com/habitoai/awesome-mcp-servers) - A curated list of Model Context Protocol (MCP) servers and tools.
+Discover and explore various MCP implementations that enable AI models to connect with external data sources and tools.
 - [awesome-shopify-resources](https://github.com/HerDigitalYard/awesome-shopify-resources) - 📌 Explore an expertly curated selection of top-notch Shopify resources, libraries, and open-source projects.
 - [awesome-iot](https://github.com/hornetti/awesome-iot) - A curated list of awesome Internet of Things projects and resources.
 - [awesome-aws](https://github.com/howtoautomateinth/awesome-aws) - Collection of aws resources.